Resource guide for medication aide requirements by state

 Iowa

-For more details, visit the Iowa Department of Inspects, Appeals, & Licensing website.
+For more details, visit the Iowa Department of Inspections, Appeals, & Licensing website.

 Kansas

-In Kansas, this role is called a certified medication aide.
+In Kansas, an individual working this role is called a certified medication aide.
 Interested persons must complete a 75-hour course and pass the CMA exam.
-Continuing education hours are required every two years to maintain the certification.
+Continuing education hours are required every 2 years to maintain the certification.

 For more details on eligibility criteria and approved CMA courses, visit the Department for Aging and Disability Services website.